 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls to the property are overlaid in a combination of plaster and plasterboard finishes.
-Floors including sub floors Conference of expressed flagger ways viewally impressed bla Floors including sub floors Surfaces of exposed floors were visually inspected.
+The internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring within the property appeared to be of timber construction.
+The flooring in the property appeared to be of timber construction.
 Fitted floor coverings were noted within which restricted the scope of our inspection.
-Internal icinamy and hitches fittings Duilt in combonda organical sales lines I. (1997) Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and doorways.
+Internal joinery incorporate timber skirtings and doorways.
 The kitchen facility incorporates fitted units.
-Chimney breasts and fireplaces Visually inspected.
-Omminoy broasts and moplases No testing of the flues or fittings was carried out.
-There are fireplaces within the dining room and living room apartment.
-Both of these appear to vent by way of flues to the gable elevation.
-All other fireplaces in the property have been blocked over and are no longer in use.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
-Internal decorations Visually inspected.
-Internal decorations incorporate paint, paper, tile and panel finishes.
-Cellars None.